byucsl/ogcleaner/README.md

 ## Methodology

-Our methodology is based on a machine-learning approach published in BMC Bioinformatics
+Our methodology is based outlined in [**Detecting false positive sequence homology: a machine learning approach**](http://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-016-0955-3) published in BMC Bioinformatics on 24 February 2016.

 ## Required software